Styles of Chinese martial arts: Buddhist styles

-Buddhist (佛教, Fójiào) styles include Chinese martial arts that originated or practised within Chinese Buddhist temples and later spread to laity community.
+Buddhist styles include Chinese martial arts that originated or practised within Chinese Buddhist temples and later spread to laity community.
 These styles often include Buddhist philosophy, meditation, imagery and principles.
 The most famous of these are the Shaolin (and related) styles, e.g. Shaolinquan, Choy Li Fut, Fut Gar, Luohanquan, Hung Gar, Wing Chun, Dragon style and White Crane. and recently a contemporary style called wuxingheqidao.
-One common theme for this group is the association with the philosophy of Chán (Zen) Buddhism and its founder, Bodhidharma.
+One common theme for this group is the association with Chan Buddhism.

-Shaolin Kung Fu
+Shaolin kung fu

-The term "Shaolin" (少林, Shàolín) is used to refer to those styles that trace their origins to Shaolin, be it the Shaolin Monastery in Henan Province, another temple associated with Shaolin such as the Southern Shaolin Temple in Fujian Province, or even wandering Shaolin monks.
+The term "Shaolin" is used to refer to those styles that trace their origins to Shaolin, be it the Shaolin Monastery in Henan Province, another temple associated with Shaolin such as the Southern Shaolin Temple in Fujian Province, or even wandering Shaolin monks.
 More restrictive definitions include only those styles that were conceived on temple grounds or even just the original Henan temple proper.
 The broadest definition includes just about all external Chinese martial arts, though this has much to do with the attractiveness of the Shaolin "brand name".